aetherweb/aeKee/README.md

 Download using the big green button above and to the right of this document (if you're currently viewing this here: https://github.com/aekee/aeKee) and open aekee.html in a 'modern' browser.
 Ideally Chrome or Firefox, 2017+ version.

-Initial pre-loaded ciphertext decrypts with passphrase 'aekee'.
+<b>Initial pre-loaded ciphertext decrypts with passphrase 'aekee'.</b>

 Live demo:
 https://aekee.com/ol/aekee.html